 ‘Pale blinds, drawn all day, I’m afraid,’ says Landon Truitt.
 ‘Upstairs and down.’

 ‘I remember getting those blinds fitted,’ I say.
-‘Local chap.
+‘Local fellow.
 He called himself The Blind Man, which at the time I thought was amusing.’

 ‘The Blind Man.
 Good name.
 Very droll, Mrs Crenshaw.’

 Landon Truitt has dropped by to update me on his progress.
 He is a private detective of sorts.
 I found his card on the notice board at Waitrose.
-It read, Landon Truitt – Private Detective Of Sorts – All Types of Investigation Undertaken, Honest and Trustworthy.
+It read, Landon Truitt – Private Detective, Honest and Trustworthy, All Types of Investigation Undertaken.
 I have hired him to find out what’s happening with my soon to be ex-husband, Dwayne.
-No-one has actually seen Dwayne in the flesh since I left him last August.
+No-one has seen Dwayne in the flesh since I left him last August.
 He doesn’t appear to have left the house in Bougainvillea Heights.
-He does not answer the door to me and he appears to have changed all the locks.
-He was behaving oddly for a while before I left him but I put this down to business pressure.
+He does not answer the door to me and has changed all the locks.
+He was behaving oddly for a while before I left him, but I put this down to business pressure.
 Then of course there were the experimental drugs he was taking for his rare blood disease.
 Dwayne has always been a bit of an enigma.

 ‘In all the time I’ve been watching, I haven’t seen him once, Mrs Crenshaw …… uh, Lottie.
 Not so much as a glimpse of him.’